-The purpose of this evaluation is to assess progress toward the implementation of equal access to high-quality Career and Technical Education (CTE) courses and programs for all students.
-This involves reviewing and identifying gaps in strategies, programs, and activities aimed at supporting special populations.
+The purpose of this evaluation is to assess progress toward ensuring equal access to high-quality Career and Technical Education CTECTE courses and programs for all students.
+This includes reviewing and identifying gaps in strategies, programs, and activities designed to support all students, with emphasis on Perkins' special populations (See page 15 for definitions).